In the 1990s, there were several ways for a computer user to go online.

 instant messaging Instant messaging has also existed in various forms since the 1960s.
 In the 1980s, instant messaging programs were used by computer networks, online services and bulletin boards.
 The first widely-used messaging program was Internet Relay Chat, which was introduced in 1988.
 Other programs in use in the 1990s included PowWow, ICQ, AOL Instant Messenger, Jabber, Yahoo Pager and CU-SeeMe video chat.

-chat rooms Chat rooms can accomodate many users simultaneously.
+chat rooms Chat rooms can accommodate many users simultaneously.
 In the 1980s, CompuServe's CB Simulator was the ancestor of the modern chat room.
-Chat functions were also included in many multi-user games and bulletin board systems accessed by dial-up or Telnet.
+Chat functions were also included in many multi-user games and bulletin board systems.
 In the 1990s, talkers were multi-user games with the game elements removed, leaving only the chat feature.
 They were the first real Internet chat rooms.

 Specialized chat software and web-based chat rooms became popular in the 1990s.
 Although Internet Relay Chat was capable of sending instant messages, it was used primarily for group conversations, and was particularly useful during the Gulf War.
 In the late 1990s, ParaChat was the most popular provider of web-based chat rooms and networks.
 America Online also provided chat rooms for its members.